JRThurman01/jrthurman01.github.io/_posts/2019-3-3-Naive_Dickens.md

 coo_matrix = sparse.coo_matrix(value, (row, col))
 ```

+Using these sparse matrices, it was just a matter of counting the number of times that a word pair occurred e.g the count of ('hen', 'clucked') and diving by the number of times each word is used e.g. 'clucked'.
+An estimate of the probability of 'hen clucked' given 'clucked' is one divided by the other.

 It was an instructive task to implement a sparse Naive Bayes model from scratch.
 The results can be found in my github repo
  [here](https://github.com/JRThurman01/WhatTheDickens)

-## How succesful was the model?
+### How succesful was the model?

-I do not think that it will be winning any competitions anytime soon.
-There were a number of very sensible suggestions and some others
-that were a bit more curious.
-Better attention to cleaning the data could certainly have helped.
+Poor.
 The model was trained on Charles Dickens' back catalogue.
 I have used it to generate random passages of text.
-It chooses the
+The model chooses the
-next word probabilitly based on the prior two words.
-Let me know what you think!
+next word randomly, based on the language models probabilities, derived from the prior two words.
 > master david s son what s fate for a bad un in the window accidentally broke my mother fondling me davy speak replied sam weller beguiled the way of which had the general of warm ma am i am waited for some harmless from my parents got a chariot one having the appointed of me and adams within a week or limitation permitted by u s federal laws and made the first old fox is a pretty or you want to spend the rest goes that wintry afternoon still she was dressed much soiled skeleton suit of the river anio diverted from

-It is unlikely to win the Booker prize but not wholly unsatisfying.
+There are some sentence-like structures, but mostly just gibberish.
 Let me know your thoughts!!